Discover Port Sunlight

 Port Sunlight is home to over 900 Grade II listed Arts and Crafts-style houses and public buildings, set in 130 acres of stunning parkland and gardens.

 Port Sunlight is open to everyone and offers inspiring days out all year round.
 Located less than half an hour between Liverpool and Chester by train or car, it’s easy to get to.
-From a fascinating museum and stunning parks to a world-class art gallery and a popular theatre, there’s plenty to see and do.
+From a fascinating museum and walking tours to a world-class art gallery and a popular theatre, there’s plenty to see and do.